ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 In theory, with enough neurons, you could potentially encode any received informations, no matter how complex it is.
 The hyperspace, meaning the encoding space resulting of the aggregation of all these neurons, is virtually infinite.

 In general, the task of the Machine Learning (ML) expert, is in fact to *reduce* this hyperspace.
 He does that by finding the appropriate parameters $W$ of the model, such that the network encode perfectly the inputs.
-Generally this involves minimizing the error commited by the network, through a process called backpropagation of the error, but this topic will be for another article.
+Generally this involves minimizing the error of the network, through a process called backpropagation, but this is topic for another time.

 ***